Life Insurance Trusts

-Therefore, they are able to purchase a Life Insurance policy without being subject to Federal Gift Tax, so long as the premiums do not exceed $78,000 per year.
+Therefore, they are able to purchase a Life Insurance policy and have the entire premium fit under the Annual Exclusion amoung, so long as the premiums do not exceed $84,000 per year.

 A properly drafted and funded ILIT can be a tremendous Estate Tax Planning vehicle for you and your family.
 It allows you to satisfy your Estate Tax obligations for mere pennies on the dollar!

 This is a time tested and IRS-approved means of reducing your Estate Tax liability.

 Like all other Estate Planning techniques, the assistance of legal counsel is invaluable.

 We invite you to meet with one of our attorneys to discuss your Estate Planning needs in greater detail.